GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Tips

-- Don't forget to configure the IP of the Memorystore instance in Cloud Run (environment variables!)
+- Once again consider enviroment variables to the rescue once the network configuration is completed